Online and Hybrid Classes

 Yes.
 We looked at student needs and realized that our adult learners hoped to reduce their commutes.
 When students are primarily adult commuters, online and hybrid learning can assist in making seminary more accessible.
 Our faculty have gone through extensive learning about how to recreate the learning environment using technology through a grant from the Missouri United Methodist Foundation.
 They did so with the primary mission in mind: high quality theological education that equips students for diverse ministries and vocations.

-The faculty have created a specific rotation of fully online courses.
+The faculty have created a specific rotation of online courses.
 They have further reduced the commute of students by creating the hybrid courses in a way so that you can expect 5 face-to-face classes and 10 online classes for hybrid learning.

 Will online classes cost me more per credit hour?